 Hack the Hood

-Learn in-demand tech skills and launch your career with Hack the Hood’s two immersion programs: Using Tech for Social Justice and Web Development & Data Literacy.
-For Black, Latinx, and Indigenous learners aged 16-25.
+Learn in-demand tech skills and launch your career with Hack the Hood’s immersion programs.
+For Black, Hispanic/Latino, and Indigenous learners aged 16-25.

 Program dates vary.
 Applications are open April-June.